ssamkough/samkoccinos-website/README.md

 ## Todo 🔫

 - make sure it looks good on mobile
+- find a way that it removes the ".php" for pages
 - add family tree
 - add games, anime page